top of page

 Heart Surgery is still quite in its infancy, but it requires not a great stretch of fancy to imagine the possibility of plastic operations of its valvular lesions...

 This was a prophecy.
-At the turn of the 20th Century, though cardiac surgery was in infancy, several pioneers were in the field.
+Although cardiac surgery was in its infancy at the turn of the 20th Century, several pioneers were in the field.
 Alexis Carrel collaborated with the aviation specialist Charles Lindbergh to carry out and understand the perfusion process.
-Carrel perfected the technique of vascular anastomosis and was awarded the Nobel Prize for this.
+Carrel perfected the vascular anastomosis technique and was awarded the Nobel Prize for this.
 Theodore Tuffier was another person, and he was courageous enough to try his ideas on real patients.
-He, in 1924, invaginated his own index finger through the aortic wall in a patient with aortic stenosis, fracture dilated the valve orifice. the patient survived and was alive even after 12 years.
+He, in 1924, invaginated his index finger through the aortic wall in a patient with aortic stenosis, a fracture that dilated the valve orifice. the patient survived and was alive even after 12 years.
 The other contributions included the creation of apical extra-pleural pneumothorax and or adhesiolysis and resection in between a clamp in tuberculosis.
 He earlier, in collaboration with Carrel, carried out animal experiments where they studied inflow occlusion and heart valves.
 Tuffier's work inspired many to the ways of beating heart cardiac surgery later.

 Usually, a bilateral anterior thoracotomy was done to access the heart.
 Sternotomy, as a better method for cardiac access, was not realized and proved till 1957 and people were afraid to do a sternotomy fearing unmanageable complications and healing problems.